 The same thing occurs at the decoder.

 The decoder decodes Frame #1 (I-frame) and then Frame #2 (P-frame) in decoding order.
 But, it cannot display Frame #2 because it is actually Frame #4 in Display Order!
-So, it needs to place it in a buffer until it is time to display it.
+So, the decoder needs to place Frame #2 (in decoding order) into a buffer until it is time to display it.

-So, the encoder and decoder need to maintain two “orders” in memory – one to display the frames and the other to encode/decode them.
+So, the encoder and decoder need to maintain two “orders” or “queues” in their memory – one to place the frames in the correct display order, and another to place the frames in the other required to encode & decode them.

 Reference B-frame and Non-Reference B-frames